Agaronia jesuitarum

 Agaronia jesuitarum is a species of sea snail, a marine gastropod mollusk in the family Olividae, the olives.

 Description

 Agaronia jesuitarum has a small, thin shell.
 Subfusiform; a high spire, straight sided.
 The length of the shell is about 22mm, body whorl not inflated.

 Distribution

+This species occurs in the tropical eastern Pacific Ocean off Nicaragua, Costa Rica and Panama.